bioexcel/qmmm_bpg/docs/overview/overview.rst

 ==============
-QMMM overview
+QM/MM overview
 ==============

-The following overview will outline the main steps in setting up and running a QMMM simulation in CP2K, starting from preparing your system from a raw pdb file, and leading towards running a production QMMM run, for example a molecular dynamics simulation.
+The following overview will outline the main steps in setting up and running a QM/MM simulation in CP2K, starting from preparing your system from a raw pdb file, and leading towards running a production QM/MM run, for example a molecular dynamics simulation.
 Each section will contain relavent links to the specfic parts of the guide.

 This overview is designed to be read from the point of view of a beginner, a more experianced